ATOM: AdapTive and OptiMized dynamic temporal knowledge graph construction using LLMs: Experiments

-\paragraph{Stability (RQ2).} It is measured using the cosine similarity between the centroid embeddings of 5-tuple sets obtained across independent runs.
-Let $\boldsymbol{c}^{(1)}$ denote the centroid vector obtained during the baseline run (RUN 1) and let $\boldsymbol{c}^{(r)}$ denote the centroid obtained at repetition $r$.
-Formally, the stability score is computed as:
+It is measured using the Jaccard similarity between the 5-tuple sets obtained across independent runs.
+Let $\boldsymbol{s}^{(1)}$ denote the set of 5-tuples obtained during the baseline run (RUN 1) and let $\boldsymbol{s}^{(r)}$ denote the set of 5-tuples obtained at repetition $r$.
+Formally, the stability score $S_r$ is computed as: